|Nutrition Facts (per serving)|

-In a heavy skillet over medium heat, cook onion and red bell pepper in 1 tablespoon of the olive oil until tender.
+In a heavy skillet over medium heat, cook onion and red bell pepper until tender in 1 tablespoon of the olive oil.

 Add the cooked vegetables to the salmon and cracker crumbs in a bowl and mix gently.
 Add dill weed, egg, and lemon juice and mix gently.

 Form the salmon mixture into four patties using your hands.
 At this point, you can cover the patties and refrigerate for a couple of hours before you finish cooking them.

-When you are ready to cook, add 1 tablespoon olive oil and a bit of butter to the same skillet and reheat over medium heat.
+When you are ready to cook, add the remaining olive oil and tablespoon of butter to the same skillet over medium heat.

 Once the butter has melted, add the cold salmon patties to the skillet.
 Cook the patties for 3 to 4 minutes on each side until golden brown and hot.
 Serve immediately.